 Secondly, we considered the possibility that an additional event occurred, whereby CC22 went through an evolutionary change.
-In this secondary model version, we assume that CC22 gained additional transferrable resistances on MGEs (r-strain inception) only from 2004, that is we set $r{22}(t=0) = 0$ and $i{r{22}} = 0$ up to 2004, and afterwards $i{r{22}} = \min[f{02}](0.01, hr{22}/(m{22} + r{22}))$ , i.e. at least 1% of CC22 inflow is of $r{22}$ type from 2004.
+In this secondary model version, we assume that CC22 gained additional transferrable resistances on MGEs (r-strain inception) only from 2004, that is we set $r{22}(t = 0) = 0$ and $i{r{22}} = 0$ up to 2004, and afterwards $i{r{22}} = \min(0.01, hr{22}/(m{22} + r{22}))$, i.e. at least 1% of CC22 inflow is of r{22} type from 2004.

-Besides examining these two main model versions, for each version we also considered alternative settings for several parameters, as indicated above, resulting in eighteen alternative scenarios in total (Table 2).
-For each considered scenario a parameter sweep was performed with step sizes of 1% for each of the resistance level parameters $k_j$ .
+Besides examining these two main model versions, for each version we also considered alternative settings for several parameters, as indicated above, resulting in eighteen alternative scenarios in total (Table 1).
+For each considered scenario a parameter sweep was performed with step sizes of 1% for each of the resistance level parameters k_j .
 We define the optimal fit per scenario as the one minimising the sum of squared differences between the observed relative CC prevalence data and model outcome.

-Dominance of CC22 in the UK MRSA population has continued since 2009 (Donker et al., 2017; Coll et al., 2017), the end of the detailed data collection at St George's Healthcare NHS Trust hospital.
-As a final extension, we use our model framework to explore what characteristics would enable a newly introduced CC to replace CC22 in this UK hospital.
+264 Dominance of CC22 in the UK MRSA population has continued since 2009 (17,24), the end of the 265 detailed data collection at St George's Healthcare NHS Trust hospital.
+As a final extension, we use 266 our model framework to explore what characteristics would enable a newly introduced CC to replace 267 CC22 in this UK hospital.